rancher-sandbox/rancher-node-image/getting-started.md

   cloudConfig:
     rancheros:
       install:
+        automatic: true
+        powerOff: true
         device: /dev/nvme0n1
     users:
     - name: root
       passwd: root
 ```

-Shortly after applying, if you look at the object, it should have some status fields attached that look like:
+Shortly after applying, if you describe at the object using kubectl, it should have some status fields attached that look like:
 ```
 ...
 status: